xsnippet/xsnippet-web/README.md

 Years ago it was started as educational project, and nothing changed since then.
-That's why the fourth reincarnation is written in JavaScript using React, Redux, Webpack and other modern technologies.
+That's why the fourth reincarnation is written in JavaScript using React, Recoil, Webpack and other modern technologies.

 The source code is distributed under MIT license.
 Feel free to contribute by any means.
 Your feedback is welcome as well!